Skip to main content

 Troubleshooting

 Sometimes, an external library will not scan correctly.
-This can happen if immich_server or immich_microservices can't access the files.
+This can happen if Immich can't access the files.
 Here are some things to check:

 • In the docker-compose file, are the volumes mounted correctly?